 The Relationship Between Your Immune System and Sleep

-Specifically, lack of sleep prevents your immune system from building up its forces, meaning that your immune system will be overloaded by illness and will likely take longer to recover.
+Specifically, lack of sleep prevents your immune system from building up its forces, meaning that your immune system will be overloaded by illness and you will likely take longer to recover.

 How Much Sleep Should You Get

 Getting enough sleep is extremely important for preventing illness.
 Of course, this involves knowing how much sleep you should be getting.

 The amount of sleep you should be getting varies based on age.
 Below are minimum, maximum, and recommended amount of sleep, which will help prevent sickness.
 [Sleep Foundation]

 - Not less than 11 hours

 - Not more than 19 hours

 - Recommended 12-15 hours

 - Not less than 10 hours